KOK Edit: Your favorite copyeditor since 1984(SM)

 I know that some of the advice I’ve provided here is U.S.-centric.
 Do you have additional Canadian resources to provide?
 Please share links to them in the comments, and I’ll gladly share them in other venues.

-Note: Some links in this post were updated on January 25, 2019.
+Note: Some links in this post were updated on January 25, 2019; one was updated April 1, 2024.
 Reprinted here with the permission of The Editors’ Weekly and Editors Canada.

 Template created by Makeworthy Media